vmos1/Code_highlights/README.md

 Here we explore the potential of improved Multigrid methods with the `non-telescoping` method, involving using multiple blocking schemes of the system at lower levels of the system.
 In this work, we discuss the performance for the Laplace and Wilson(work in progress) operators.

 ## 2. Multi-exponential fit of the 4-point function in R x S^2

+The study of Conformal field theories (CFTs) is challenging on the lattice, due to their property of scale invariance.
+The quantum finite element method [arxiv:2006.15636](https://arxiv.org/abs/2006.15636) has shown great promise in studying CFTs on the lattice.

-We are studying the $\phi^4$ theory using the lattice field theory approach on curved manifolds (such as $R \times S^2$) with the intention of exploring the behavior near the conformal field point.
+Here, we are study the $\phi^4$ theory using the lattice field theory approach on curved manifolds (such as $R \times S^2$) with the intention of exploring the behavior near the conformal fixed point.

 The goal is fit the anti-podal four-point function to a series of exponentials to extract the coeffecients and exponents.
 Using these we can look at the behavior as we approach the continuum limit.